 Complete the Affiliate Agreement.
 This is free, and gives you access to a global community of chapters who can guide you on your way.

 Before you get too far down the rabbit hole of ordering trishaws and training pilots, build out a plan for your chapter.
-This can be a simple document that lays out the following:
+This can be a simple document that answer the following questions:

-Do you want to offer direct booking for seniors who live on their own?
+Will you offer direct ride booking for seniors who live independently?

 A Board of Directors is required if you plan to start a non-profit, and can contribute to your chapter management.

-Core Volunteers manage your day-to-day operations.
-Consider starting with the following:
+Core Volunteers can help manage your day-to-day operations.
+Consider starting out with the following:

 A clear budget will help you prioritize your fundraising, and build a more sustainable chapter.
 There are a two core cost categories to consider as you build out your budget: